 For me, it has been an absolute pleasure to learn more about these fascinating creatures in recent years and doing so has only served to bolster my appreciation for the natural world, understanding the importance of ecological conservation in more in-depth ways.
 I have every intention of continuing to submit records over the course of the year and I urge you to follow suit.
 Every record counts!
 Time outdoors amidst diverse life is an increasingly rare commodity in today’s world – one which has countless psychological benefits.
 In a time where everyday life has paused, step outside, spend more time in the garden, and see what your local park, nature reserve or greenspace has to offer – countless bees await!

 For beginners, I recommend the focus species identification guide put together by NHSN.
 For bumblebees, I also recommend the identification guide put together by The Bumblebee Conservation Trust, available on their website.
 It is a fantastic resource, guiding you step-by-step through the identification process and highlighting features to look out for.

-By Callum Ritchie, North East Bee Hunt participant
+By Cal Ritchie, North East Bee Hunt participant